-- Open the isolating valve and the oil pump bleed port [1] to discharge into a suitable container once the boiler is started up. - Switch on the electricity supply to the boiler. - ► Set the programmer to ON for CH and DHW. - ► Turn on the boiler CH control thermostat. - Allow the burner to run through to lockout.
+- ▶ Open the isolating valve and the oil pump bleed port [1] to discharge into a suitable container once the boiler is started up. - Switch on the electricity supply to the boiler. - ▶ Set the programmer to ON for CH and DHW. - ► Turn on the boiler CH control thermostat. - Allow the burner to run through to lockout.

 - [1] Bleed and pressure gauge port

 - [2] Vacuum gauge connection

 - [3] Pressure adjuster

-- [4] Cover retaining screws x4
+- [4] Cover retaning screws x4

-If no oil comes out of the port valve [1], then re-prime the oil line as detailed above aerator again.
+If no oil comes out of the port 1, then re-prime the oil line as detailed above

-- ▶ Wait 2 minutes then press the lockout reset button [K]. - ► Repeat the procedure until a steady stream of oil without air, runs from the bleed port, then lock bleed port [1]. - Switch off the boiler.
+- ▶ Wait two minutes then press the lockout reset button [J]. - Repeat the procedure until a steady stream of oil, without air, runs from the bleed port, then lock bleed port [1]. - Switch off the boiler.